Gap probability for products of random matrices in the critical regime: Abstract

 \section{Abstract}

 The singular values of a product of~$M$ independent Ginibre matrices of size~$N\times N$ form a determinantal point process.
-As both~$M$ and~$N$ go to infinity in such a way that~$M/N\to \alpha$, $\alpha>0$, a scaling limit emerges.
-We consider a gap probability for the corresponding limiting determinantal process, namely, the probability that there are no particles in the interval~$(a,+\infty)$, $a>0$.
-This probability is evaluated explicitly in terms of the unique solution of a certain matrix Riemann--Hilbert problem of size~$2 \times 2$.
-The right-tail asymptotics of this solution is obtained by the Deift--Zhou non-linear steepest descent analysis.
+Near the soft edge, as both~$M$ and~$N$ go to infinity in such a way that~$M/N\to \alpha$, $\alpha>0$, a scaling limit emerges.
+We consider a gap probability for the corresponding limiting determinantal process, namely, the probability that there are no particles in the interval~$(a,+\infty)$.
+We derive a Tracy--Widom-like formula in terms of the unique solution of a certain matrix Riemann--Hilbert problem of size~$2 \times 2$.
+The right-tail asymptotics for this solution is obtained by the Deift--Zhou non-linear steepest descent analysis.